datasnakes/beri-isc-proposal/README.md

 The total costs of this project will be $22,700, split into the following items:

 -   Travel costs for a project mid-completion meeting in a location where the team leaders can convene ($3000).
--   Compensation to team leaders/members and project dissemination including publication costs ($19,000).
+-   Compensation to the project manager and lead maintainers as well as project dissemination including publication costs ($19,000).
 -   Project management tools/subscriptions including Slack and Todoist and a `.com` or `.org` website via Namecheap ($700).

 Dissemination